Exploring and Fish Kisses

 But, age is only part of the vacation equation.
 Author Jim Harrison once wrote the days are stacked against what we think we are.
 In my youthful mind, I am an explorer.
 But, lately, time feels like it is pressuring what is available to discover.
 I travel.
 But, I don’t assimilate in nearly enough exploring.

 She has admirers beyond just us humans on the outside.
-There is one, obviously smitten, little fish.
+There is one, obviously smitten, tiny fish.
 It is yellowish.
 It darts around her and displays animated delight, like a little dog eager for a walk with its owner.

 They kiss; fish lips meet mermaid affection.